26 Different Types of Wasps in Michigan

 They are also beneficial in residential areas, as they help reduce populations of unwanted insects like flies and mosquitoes.

-They are also one of the few wasps not known to sting humans so that they can be enjoyed and appreciated without fear.
+They are also among the few wasps not known to sting humans, so they can be enjoyed and appreciated without fear.

 13. Fraternal Potter Wasp